o-ran-sc/oam-nf-oam-adopter/docs/pm/index.rst

 Configuration file **application.yml** contains global definitions required to be consumed by PM REST adapters services.

 - **synchronization-time-start** Defines the time for execution of pull of PM files and forwarding as VES Message
-- **synchronization-time-frequency** Defines the time for execution of pull of PM files and forwarding as VES Message
+- **synchronization-time-frequency** Define the frequency to trigger the pull and forward of PM data after first execution.
 - **mapping-config-path** Defines the path where mapping configuration file is located

 **Rest SB Client Adapter configuration**